biopython/biopython.github.io/wiki/PopGen_Genepop.md

 the bootstrap confidence intervals for the b parameter (bb should be very close to b).

-Intrepreation of the triangular matrices should be done like this:
+Interpretation of the triangular matrices should be done like this:
 Pythonwise, a matrix is implemented with a list of lists of numbers, like this